-When both assessing the risk from Legionella bacteria and devising control measures, it’s of vital importance to have a clear understanding of both inherent and operational aspects of the water system's management.
-For instance, areas within a school may not be used during holidays periods, but the planned preventative maintenance and monitoring schedule needs to include all foreseeable circumstances – particularly as little-used water outlets are those often most at risk from the introduction of Legionella contamination.
+To mitigate these risks, your planned preventative maintenance and monitoring schedule needs to include all foreseeable circumstances – particularly as little-used water outlets are those often most at risk from the development of Legionella contamination.

-Good water management can reasonably centre on – but not be limited by – two main considerations:
+Good water management can reasonably focus on, but not be limited by, two main considerations:

 - Ensuring that there is sufficient water turnover to prevent stagnation;

 - Ensuring that cold water remains cold and hot water remains hot.
-Based on guidance, cold water must be less than 20°C and hot water must not be stored below 60°C. The return legs of recirculating hot water systems should not fall below 55°C in healthcare buildings and not below 50°C in non-healthcare premises.
+The guidance indicates stored and cold water at the outlet must always be less than 20°C and hot water must be stored above 60°C nor less than 50°C at the outlet.

-Whilst there are many other considerations for mitigating the growth of aquatic microorganisms, such as Legionella, the presence of slow-moving or stagnant water at temperatures between 20-45°C can provide ideal conditions for such bacteria and therefore should be avoided.
-Slow moving or stagnant water can allow nutrients within water systems to settle on the inner surface of pipework encouraging waterborne bacteria, such as Pseudomonas species, to attach and start producing biofilm for other ‘secondary infecting pathogens’ (like Legionella) to take-up residence.
+Whilst there are many other considerations for mitigating the growth of waterborne bacteria, such as Legionella, the presence of slow-moving or stagnant water at temperatures between 20-45°C can provide ideal growth conditions for such bacteria and must therefore be avoided.

-A suitable risk assessment that considers the design of the water systems, their operating characteristics, mode of use, population vulnerability and other factors will assist in determining the required control measures.
-It’s advised that any mothballing strategy or procedure should be a compromise between prevention of stagnation by regular flushing, the avoidance of water wastage and protection of the water system from degradation caused by any disinfectant added.
+A suitable Legionella risk assessment will assist in determining the required control measures.
+It’s advised that any mothballing strategy or procedure should be a compromise between the prevention of stagnation by having a regular Legionella flushing regime, the avoidance of water wastage and the protection of the water system from degradation caused by any disinfectant added.

-During shorter periods of infrequent or intermittent use, microbial growth may be adequately controlled by identifying areas of infrequent use, i.e. those used less than once per week, and flushing them at least weekly (twice weekly in healthcare and other high-risk premises).
-Each outlet should be flushed for long enough to ensure that the entire contents of the outlet and its associated supply pipework has been replenished with fresh water.
-Water temperature can be a helpful indicator in this respect – by flushing for as long as it takes for the water from the outlet to stabilise at a temperature comparable to the incoming supply.
-In larger, more complex water systems the continual dosing of biocide may be combined with regular flushing to provide an additional level of control, however, it should be ensured that the system remains fit for its intended purpose when dosing stops.
+During shorter periods of infrequent or intermittent use, microbial growth may be adequately controlled by identifying areas of infrequent use, i.e. those used less than once per week, and flushing them at least weekly (more frequently than weekly is expected in higher-risk premises).
+Each outlet should be flushed for long enough to ensure that the entire contents of the outlet and its associated supply pipework have been replenished with fresh water.

 If you have questions regarding the issues raised above or you would like to speak with one of our consultants please click here to get in touch.

-Editors Note: The information provided in this blog is correct at date of original publication - August 2019 (Revised in October 2021).
+Editors Note: The information provided in this blog is correct at the date of original publication – February 2023.